Dr. Matt Soar, PhD

-I am an intermedia artist, chiefly a filmmaker and writer, with a scholarly background in design, media and cultural studies.
+I am an intermedia artist, filmmaker and writer, with a scholarly background in design, media studies, and cultural studies.
 My research-creation activities usually lie at the juncture of residual and emergent media forms.
 My primary teaching area is Intermedia; I have also taught courses on cultural production and media ethnography; counter-archives and residual media production; and, cities, signs and pandemics.
-My graduate degrees in Communication are from Simon Fraser University and the University of Massachusetts Amherst.
+My graduate degrees in Communication are from Simon Fraser University (MA) and the University of Massachusetts Amherst (PhD).

 PhD students (current/recent)